ryanjagger/scratch-pad/README.md

     5. how many customer's names begin with some letter
     5. how many customer's friend's names begin with some letter
     6. how many customers are friends
-    7. how many customers are friends in common
+    7. how many customers have friends in common
     8. most common tags
 4. If you do not know how to create and load a local `node.js` module, Google it!
 5. If you do not know how to load a json file in node, Google it!